-The algorithm developed to identify the EASMF, described in Section 2.2, allows us to assess the location and northward movement of the main front associated with the EASM during its progression.
-Figure 2 shows dekadal (10-day) means of front location during EASM progression.
-Focusing mainly over Eastern China, it can be observed that the front initially displays a slow northward progression.
-The EASMF, a warm front, moves from 26-27°N in the 1st dekad of April to 30-31°N in the 2nd dekad of June.
+The algorithm developed to identify the EASMF, described in Sect.
+2.2, allows us to assess the location and northward movement of the main front associated with the EASM during its progression.
+Figure 2 shows dekadal (period of 10 d) means of front location during EASM progression.
+Focusing mainly over eastern China, it can be observed that the front initially displays a slow northward progression.
+The EASMF, a warm front, moves from 26-27° N in the first dekad of April to 30-31° N in the second dekad of June.
 A clear change in pace in the northward movement of the front then follows.
-This sudden onset of poleward progression sees the front moving north of 35°N by the 2nd dekad of July.
-The pattern outlined, consisting of a quick northward progression of the EASMF from mid June which follows a period of much smaller meridional displacement during spring is in good agreement with the literature described in Section 1, see Li et al. (2019), Wang and LinHo (2002) and Kong and Chiang (2020) among others.
+This sudden onset of poleward progression sees the front moving north of 35° N by the second dekad of July.
+The pattern outlined, consisting of a quick northward progression of the EASMF from mid-June, which follows a period of much smaller meridional displacement during the spring stage, is in good agreement with the literature described in Sect.
+1; see Li et al. (2019), Wang and LinHo (2002), and Kong and Chiang (2020) among others.